-I was okay at football and cricket and at sixteen I persuaded a local cricket club to give me a few games that became two seasons before I left home to make my way in the world.
+I was okay at football and cricket and at sixteen I persuaded a local cricket club to give me a few games that became three seasons before I left home to make my way in the world.
 I got some runs, wickets and catches and it was in one of my earlier matches that I got on the wrong side of an umpire for the first (and last) time.
-I nicked the ball to the keeper but I waited – you never know you may get lucky.
+I nicked the ball to the keeper but instead of walking, I waited (you never know you may get lucky).
 After a few seconds the umpire shouted Are you walking sonny, or are you going to make me give you out?
 This act of humiliation stayed with me the rest of my cricket career and from that day I understood the rules of engagement (which of course have no connection to the Laws of Cricket).

-Nearly fifty years on, and with the boot on the other foot, I give an LBW in which the impact of ball on pad was middle and off with the ball continuing its merry way to halfway down middle stump.
-I get a look from the batter that suggests that this felony will ensure I spend the rest of my life in a dark, windowless room spending all day and night swapping six pebbles between the pockets of a white coat.
+Nearly fifty years on, and with the boot on the other foot, I give an LBW in which the impact of ball on pad was middle and with the straight delivery continuing its merry way to halfway down middle stump.
+I get a look from the batter that suggests that my decision will ensure I spend the rest of my life in a dark, windowless room spending all day and night swapping six pebbles between the pockets of a white coat.
 Someone is angry.

 It happened in 1978 in a pre-season friendly, batting for my university against a local technical college.
 I was playing well and had reached twenty-something when a finger spinner came on.
 Ignoring the words of wisdom from my previous captain I got greedy and mistimed a straight drive.
 I was ready to embark on the long trudge back to the hutch but fate was on my side as the bowler somehow contrived to drop a fairly easy catch.
 I accumulated another twenty-plus and completed my fifty with a straight off drive for four and repeated the same shot next ball before holding out at mid-off.
 I can tell you more about that knock than what I had for breakfast today.